-In our commitment to promoting comprehensive development and community well-being, we have launched three innovative initiatives.
+In our commitment to promoting comprehensive development and the well-being of the community

 We promote sustainable tourism that respects and enhances our rich cultural heritage and natural diversity, creating opportunities for the community.